ph142-ucb/sp20/syllabus.md

 ### Project

-You will each be assigned to a group of 4 to 5 students on January 31.
+You will each be assigned to a group of 4 to 5 students on February 7.
 The purpose of the group project will be to use public health or biological data that you find or have access to and use it to demonstrate three statistical concepts that you’ve learned throughout the course.
 The data project has three parts corresponding to the three sections of the course.
 We will also have a peer review process that will contribute to the grading for this project.
 More information will be provided at a later date.

 ## Grace Period